cloud-66-internal/help.cloud66.com/_includes/tutorials/database-management.md

 {% if page.collection == 'rails' %}
 ## Control your Rails database migrations

 Cloud 66 chooses a server to perform the migrations - all other servers will wait until the migrations are finished before continuing with deployment.
-You can see which server performs the migrations in the Stack Information page, and change it using the `c66.migrations.run` [reserved tag](/rails/references/reserved-tags.html).
+You can see which server performs the migrations in the Application Overview page, and change it using the `c66.migrations.run` [reserved tag](/rails/references/reserved-tags.html).

-You can control your Rails database migrations by setting `run.deploy.command` option through Stack settings via [Toolbelt](/rails/quickstarts/using-cloud66-toolbelt.html) which gives you the option of running migrations or not.
+You can control your Rails database migrations by setting the `run.deploy.command` option through application settings via [Toolbelt](/rails/quickstarts/using-cloud66-toolbelt.html) which gives you the option of running migrations or not.

 <pre class="prettyprint">
 $ cx settings set -s my_stack run.deploy.command true
 </pre>

-When you have disabled `run.deploy.command` in [Stack settings]({% if page.collection == "maestro" %}/maestro/references/toolbelt.html{%else%}/{{page.collection}}/references/toolbelt.html{%endif%}#settings-variables) , you still have the option to run migrations on a one-off deployment by clicking _Deploy_ -> _Deploy with options_ and selecting _Run database migrations_.
+When you have disabled `run.deploy.command` in [Application settings]({% if page.collection == "maestro" %}/maestro/references/toolbelt.html{%else%}/{{page.collection}}/references/toolbelt.html{%endif%}#settings-variables) , you still have the option to run migrations on a one-off deployment by clicking _Deploy_ -> _Deploy with options_ and selecting _Run database migrations_.
 {%endif%}

 ## Customize your database configuration